-If not, I'd make it up and even put enough effort into it to make it believable!
+If not, I'd make it up and even put enough effort into it to make it sound believable!

 Well if I had dignity left to speak of, it was thrown down on the floor like a snotty Kleenex.

-Huddled up in a seat on the plane, legs up to my chest and my eyes steadily on the glowing red ones around me (I hope they were just part of their masks and not their real eyes), I felt like a lab rat ready to be dissected if I moved a muscle.
+Huddled in a seat on the plane, legs up to my chest and my eyes steadily on the glowing red ones around me (I hoped they were just part of their masks and not their real eyes), I felt like a lab rat ready to be dissected if I moved a muscle.

 First, this creepy, dark haired girl came running down the hall, slicing and dicing with metal claws and growling like a bear.
-She was like a Wolverine in a bra.
+She was like a Wolverine in a sports bra.

-Mr. Logan was piloting the jet, but Mr. Warren, Warpath, and the dark and creepy girl were all taking turns at examining me.
+Mr. Logan was piloting the jet, but Mr. Warren, Warpath, and the dark and creepy girl were all taking turns at silently examining me.

 What were they expecting?
-That I had swallowed a bomb and was going to explode at any given second?
+That I swallowed a bomb and was going to explode at any given second?